Business

 Nutritional analysis and photo food journaling are both effective ways of tracking client dietary patterns; however, they are each properly suited for a certain type of client and their wellness goals.
 Neither is necessarily better than the other, but they each serve a purpose when working on nutritional goals with clients.

-Nutrient Tracking & Analysis
+Nutrient tracking & analysis

 Nutrient tracking and analysis is bound to be most effective when working with clients with chronic conditions, whose dietary intake is crucial to the management of their disease.
 Nutrient tracking allows clients to give their providers an accurate picture of their dietary habits through data and analytics, rather than a general description or photo.
 Providers are able to view the exact items consumed, the amount, and their nutrient content, allowing them to identify any changes that need to be made, or habits to continue.